Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

 where $y_i$ is the measured signal at exposure time $x_i$, and $p(x_i)$ is the value of the linear fit at exposure time $x_i$.
 This prevents the gain correction from increasing steeply at the lower end of the non-linearity curve when the denominator becomes smaller.

-Figure \ref{Fig:LinearityHighGain} summarizes the linearity behavior in high gain ($1.13\,\elec/\mathrm{ADU}$) mode.
+Figure \ref{Fig:LinearityHighGain} summarizes the linearity behavior in high gain ($1.2\,\elec/\mathrm{ADU}$) mode.
 A linear fit results in an RMS deviation of 1.4\%, with larger disagreement for higher signal.
-Better agreement is achieved with a quadratic fit, yielding an RMS 0.2\%.
+The residuals show clear curvature, motivating a quadratic fit to the data.
+Better agreement is achieved with a quadratic fit, yielding an RMS of 0.2\% and flatter residuals.
+We perform an F-test and find that the quadratic fit is statistically required, with the null hypothesis of a linear fit rejected with $p = 2.2\times10^{-13}$.
 This is consistent with typical CMOS sensors where non-linearity originates in both the voltage-dependency of the PN junction capacitance that contributes to Sense Node capacitance, and in the non-linearities of the source-follower itself [\citenum{89d8024d8ae24418a1405aa73ec33d21}].
 The inset plot shows linearity behavior for faint signals (obtained at reduced flux), demonstrating that the fit improves to an RMS deviation of 0.1\% and projects to 0 signal for null exposure time.
 (We must extrapolate to zero-length exposure since minimum exposure time is the frame scan time which is 1.5\,s when reading at $700\,\mathrm{kPix/s/ch}$.)

 Figure \ref{Fig:LinearityLowGain} summarizes the linearity behavior in low gain ($8.0\,\elec/\mathrm{ADU}$) mode.
-This shows similar behavior: the linear fit yields an RMS value of 1.5\%, while the quadratic fit gives better agreement with RMS deviation 0.4\%.
+This shows similar behavior: the linear fit yields an RMS value of 1.5\%, while the quadratic fit gives better agreement with RMS deviation 0.4\% and is similarly a statistically-justified improvement over the linear fit.
 Note that the faint signal is neglected since low gain mode will not be utilized for very faint signals.